Performance Tips for Frontend Authors¶

 One of the most common mistakes made by new language frontend projects is to use the existing -O2 or -O3 pass pipelines as is.
 These pass pipelines make a good starting point for an optimizing compiler for any language, but they have been carefully tuned for C and C++, not your target language.
 You will almost certainly need to use a custom pass order to achieve optimal performance.
 A couple specific suggestions:

-- If you language uses range checks, consider using the IRCE pass.
+If your language uses range checks, consider using the IRCE pass.
 It is not currently part of the standard pass order.

 If you run across a case that you feel deserves to be covered here, please send a patch to llvm-commits for review.

-If you have questions on these items, please direct them to llvm-dev.
+If you have questions on these items, please ask them on Discourse.
 The more relevant context you are able to give to your question, the more likely it is to be answered.